Limit distributions for large P\'{o}lya urns: Characteristic functions: fundamental differential system

 After a change of variable under the integral, this functional equation can be written

 Differentiation of this equality and the similar one obtained from the second dislocation equation in (\ref{dislocationProjetee}) lead to the result.
-The boundary conditions come elementarily from the computation of $X$'s and $Y$'s means and from the existence of their second moment (Taylor expansion of $\rond F$ and $\rond G$ at $0$). \QED
+The boundary conditions come elementarily from the computation of the means of $X$ and $Y$ and from the existence of their second moment (Taylor expansion of $\mathcal{F}$ and $\mathcal{G}$ at $0$). \end{pf}

-\begin{Rem} The differential system (\ref{systemeFourier}) is singular at $0$ so that the unicity of its solution that satisfies the boundary condition (\ref{conditionsBordSystemeFourier}) is not an elementary consequence of general theorems for ordinary differential equations. \end{Rem}
+\begin{Rem} The differential system (\ref{systemeFourier}) is singular at $0$ so that the unicity of its solution that satisfies the boundary condition (\ref {conditionsBordSystemeFourier}) is not an elementary consequence of general theorems for ordinary differential equations. \end{Rem}